Pandemic adds to informal vendors' challenges

 Street vendors, market traders and market porters provide necessary goods and services, especially to those who must buy life’s necessities in very small quantities at affordable prices.
 Those who sell food—both fresh food and prepared food—are an essential part of urban supply chains.
 They embody food security for a wide swath of people who cannot afford modern supermarkets.

 "Research unequivocally shows that the informal economy is absolutely critical to food security, particularly in lower-income communities."

-~Caroline Skinner, WIEGO's Urban Research Director, quoted in City Metric
+~Caroline Skinner, WIEGO's Urban Research Director, quoted in City Monitor

 In this must-hear interview in April 2020, Caroline Skinner explains the urgent need to unlock the informal food system — “The system works!” — and calls for countries to provide water and sanitation and for enforcement agencies to stop harassing these important workers.
 And she calls for direct income support.